SJUACM/Clue/README.md

 # SJU ACM Clue

 HELP!
 St. John’s University has been HACKED, and SJU ACM members have been recruited to investigate.
-Put your skills to the test by examining the culprit’s USB drive to figure out who did it, where they did it, and what malware they used.
+Put your digital forensics and incident response skills to the test by investigating the attack to figure out who did it, where they did it, and what malware they used.

 ## A Hack at St. John's